google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 doing a bit of data preprocessing.
 Some common issues that you'll encounter include those listed on this slide.

-Invisible values are probably the least self-explainatory.
+Invisible values are probably the least self-explanatory.
 These are values where a space or some other invisible character is the only value at a data point.
 Technically the data isn't missing, so Pandas will not report it in an `isna()` check.
 However, the data present isn't actually meaningful.
 We'll